ComedicChimera/chai/docs/Chai Notes/Documentation Layout/The Guide.md

 Covers while loops, break, continue, and after.

 *Exercises*:
+1. Write a Fizz Buzz program.
-1. Prompt the user to enter a list of numbers and display the maximum number entered.
+2. Write a program to prompt the user to enter a list of numbers and display the maximum number entered.
-2. Implement a guessing game where a random number is generated (hint: use `rand.int()`) between 1 and 100 and repeatedly prompt the user to guess the number.
+4. Implement a guessing game where a random number is generated (hint: use `rand.int()`) between 1 and 100 and repeatedly prompt the user to guess the number.

 **Lists and Maps**
-Covers lists, indexing, for loops, slicing, and maps.
+Covers lists, indexing, list methods, for loops, slicing, maps, and map methods.

 *Exercises*:
+1. TODO
-1. Write a program to print all the prime numbers under 1000 using the Sieve of Erastothanes.
+2. Write a program to print all the prime numbers under 1000 using the Sieve of Erastothanes.

 **Strings**
 Covers string manipulations, UTF-8 encoding, string indexing and slicing, string iteration, and useful string utilities.

 *Exercises*:
-TODO
+1. Write a program to capitalize a string the user enters.
+2. Write a program to prompt the user to enter a comma-separated list of numbers and print their sum.

 **Functions**
 **Error Handling**